 It’s not only businesses that are caught up in the current trend of Digital Transformation – governments and financial authorities are also realising the benefits of digitising and automating their processes and responsibilities.
 E-Invoicing initiatives such as SDI (Italy), CFDI (Mexico) and SII (Spain) enable tax authorities to increase the timeliness, completeness and accuracy of incoming tax reporting data.
-In the UK, Her Majesty’s Revenue and Customs (HMRC) are introducing a series of initiatives under the “Making Tax Digital” (MTD) program.
+In the UK, His Majesty’s Revenue and Customs (HMRC) are introducing a series of initiatives under the “Making Tax Digital” (MTD) program.
 In this blog post you learn how to comply with the MTD for VAT regulations in your SAP ECC or SAP S/4HANA system before the deadline expiration on 1st April 2019.

 Why Making Tax Digital (MTD) will bring the UK a step closer towards the digital tax revolution